richsoni/richsoni-songs/spookytown.md

 from a tomb the groom
 dug up the rings of egyptian kings bling

-all the hell hounds, chewin on a crown there aint no pound in spookytown

 the ceremony lead with a frown from a bloody hobo clown